 It Takes A Personalized Approach

 It’s important to remember, that there is no cookie cutter method to what vitamins you should take.
 Everyone is different with unique nutritional needs.
-Taking a customized approach to your nutrition and supplementation, is dependent upon dietary choices, genetics, food availability, and lifestyle.
+Taking a customized approach to your nutrition and supplementation is dependent upon dietary choices, genetics, food availability, and lifestyle.
 If you’re a vegan, it’s important to supplement with adequate levels of protein.
-On the contrary, if you have a high fat, high protein diet, it’s crucial to supplement with essential vitamins and nutrients you’re most likely missing out on.
+On the contrary, if you have high fat, high protein diet, it’s crucial to supplement with essential vitamins and nutrients you’re most likely missing out on.

 If you truly want to optimize your potential, it’s important to know what your diet consists of and how to bridge dietary gaps in your nutrition.
-(READ MORE about how to create a food journal to keep track of your nutritional needs).
-However, we’ve researched the most important vitamins everyone should include in their diet, in order to feel great and obtain optimal health.
+Keeping track of your macros, what foods you eat, and where to bridge the gaps to find out what vitamins are best for you is important.

 The typical American diet is loaded with an Omega Imbalance, high in Omega-6 and Omega-9, yet severely deficient in Omega-3.
 Maintaining an optimal balance of Omega fatty acids is critical in obtaining optimal health.
 Omega-6 fatty acids are present in highly processed foods and foods cooked with vegetable oils, which have a severe impact on your health.
 It’s important to maintain a balance of Omegas with foods such as avocados, walnuts, and fatty fish like salmon or tuna.
 And on the days when you’re just too busy to cook Salmon for dinner, or too tired from your WOD, then relying upon a high-quality Omega supplement, such as Krill Oil, is vital to maintaining optimal Omega balance.

-A diverse diet is crucial in obtaining optimal and recommended values of Zinc.
+A diverse diet is crucial in obtaining the optimal and recommended values of Zinc.
 Zinc plays a role in many biological functions, most notably the immune system, wound healing, and cell division.
 While zinc plays a well-versed role when it comes to metabolic function, zinc deficiency can cause severe stress to your immune health.
 As an athlete, training under intense physical stress compromises your immune system making you more susceptible to illness.
 Therefore, Zinc plays a vital role in your overall health and well being.

 Zinc is widely available through the foods you eat, however, it’s more bioavailable through animal products than plant foods.
-Read meat, Oysters, Lamb, and Beef offer the highest concentrations of Zinc, while dairy, vegetables, and poultry also make contributions.
+Red meat, Oysters, Lamb, and Beef offer the highest concentrations of Zinc, while dairy, vegetables, and poultry also make contributions.
 Eating a varied diet containing lean meats, fish, eggs, fruit, and nuts will provide an adequate amount of Zinc.
 If you’re still falling short, then we recommend supplementing with ZMT

 Often referred to as the ‘Sunshine Vitamin’ and for good reason, Vitamin D is a critical component of your diet.
 More difficult than other vitamins and nutrients to obtain from your diet alone, Vitamin D plays a substantial role in bone metabolism and helping you absorb calcium.
 Your skin synthesizes Vitamin D after exposure to sunlight.
 Besides bone health, Vitamin D regulates a host of different biological functions such as inhibition of cellular proliferation, inducing terminal differentiation, and stimulating insulin production.
 Without a sufficient amount of Vitamin D, only 10–15% of dietary calcium and about 60% of phosphorus are absorbed.
 But, do you really need a Vitamin D supplement?
 That depends.
 If you have adequate exposure to sunlight, then the answer is probably no. If you live in the pacific northwest, then it’s a different story.
 Vitamin D is quite hard to find in naturally occurring food sources, and if you don’t have a fair amount of sun exposure, you could be part of the estimated 1 billion or 50% of the world population, that is Vitamin D deficient.